open-guides/og-aws/README.md

 ### Which Services to Use

--	AWS offers a *lot* of different services — [about fifty](https://aws.amazon.com/products/) at last count.
+-	AWS offers a *lot* of different services — [about a hundred](https://aws.amazon.com/products/) at last count.
 -	Most customers use a few services heavily, a few services lightly, and the rest not at all.
 What services you’ll use depends on your use cases.
 Choices differ substantially from company to company.
 -	**Immature and unpopular services:** Just because AWS has a service that sounds promising, it doesn’t mean you should use it.
 Some services are very narrow in use case, not mature, are overly opinionated, or have limitations, so building your own solution may be better.
 We try to give a sense for this by breaking products into categories.
 -	**Must-know infrastructure:** Most typical small to medium-size users will focus on the following services first.
 If you manage use of AWS systems, you likely need to know at least a little about all of these.
 (Even if you don’t use them, you should learn enough to make that choice intelligently.)